noe98/Cayley/README.md

-# Stoichastic Absorption Rates Modeled on Cayley Trees
+# Stochastic Absorption Rates Modeled on Cayley Trees
 Research by Justin Pusztay, Matt Lubas, and Griffin Noe, for research with Dr. Irina Mazilu at Washington and Lee University.

 ## Getting Started